PioRomo/157AProject/README.md

    - This project also requires Apache Tomcat in order to run.
 We use Tomcat v9.0.89 for this project, <br>
      but any version within Tomcat v9.0.xx should work just fine.
 You can download here: https://tomcat.apache.org/download-90.cgi
    - This project of course requires both Java and mySQL.
 Ensure your device contains a JDK, as well as mySQL. <br>
      We use mySQL from the terminal, but you can also use the workbench if you like.
+Make note of your username and password!
    - Lastly, the  project requires a mySQL connector/ JDBC.
 This project uses version 9.0.0. <br>
      You can download here: https://downloads.mysql.com/archives/c-j/

    > For now, just download the software.
 We'll show you how to configure it next!

-2.
+2. OK!
+Now that you've downloaded what's needed, the first step is to clone our repository. <br>
+   Open your terminal and run the following command: `git clone https://github.com/PioRomo/157AProject.git`
+3. Open Eclipse and import the project.
+Select **File > Import**. <br>
-Any additional configuration steps needed to connect to the database
+   In the Import Wizard, click **General > Existing Projects Into Workspace** Any additional configuration steps needed to connect to the database